 But does this in-house tuner special have the "go to go with the show?"
 Just as importantly, will consumers continue to find in the new Volvo S60 T6 R, the quintessential "Scandinavian bauhaus" design where function can dictate form, with a bit of quirkiness, and where the tundra's "Moose Collision Avoidance" test sets safety benchmarks followed industry-wide?

 When it comes to the "Go" in the 2012 S60 T6-R, Volvo brought in tuner Polestar Racing to work its magic.
 Polestar started with an already healthy 3.o liter turbocharged inline 6 cylinder DOHC engine mounted sideways, mated to a 6-speed manumatic transmission, which is rather relaxed in shifting.
 In normal conditions the front wheels receive power as much as 95% power.
-The rest of the power passes first through a Haldex viscous center differential en route to an electronic rear differential to get to the rear wheels.
-As traction needs dictate up to 100% of power can be diverted to the rear wheels.
-To cut slippage at individual wheels braking and traction control work in concert.
+The rest of the power passes first through a Haldex viscous multi-plate clutch differential tied to the rear axle shafts.
+Up to 100% of power can be diverted to the rear wheels as traction needs dictate.
+EBD applies brakes at each wheel for limited slip control.
 Hence traction control is not fully defeatable - only stability control is.
 Despite more than 60% of the S60s mass sitting over the front wheels, we noticed only the barest understeer either hurtling into or out of sweeps at near triple digits speeds.

 Polestar remapped the on-board P-ROM unit to increase turbo boost upping the horsepower ante to 326.
 The bumped up torque of 354 lb-ft beckons at just 3000 rpm.
 Both of which combine to launch the 3800 lb.
 S60 T6-R from null to 60 mph in about 5.5 seconds.
 At full throttle the engine makes a pleasing muted growl.
 Miraculously, fuel economy doesn't suffer from the enhanced engine tune.
 In our week filled with several sudden acceleration bursts to just above the century mark, we managed nearly 22 mpg.